 People intuitively perceive greed and know if you’re actually trying to support them along their own journey or if you’re just trying to monetize your service as soon as possible.

-Time, Commitments and Activation
+Time, Commitments, and User Activation

 Activation is also proportional to the time you invest in exploring a solution.
-The more you know a product the more you relate to it and want to properly implement it within your own ecosystem.
+The more you know a product, the more you relate to it and want to properly implement it within your own ecosystem.

 Therefore, their lifetime value tends to increase as they invest time and energy in researching, internally promoting, and implementing a specific solution.
-They analyze KPIs and impact of your product over a much longer period of time.
+They analyze KPIs and the impact of your product over a much longer period of time.

-By guiding users through your software, and taking the journey together with them, you start fostering a relationship that is based on knowledge and micro-commitments.
+By guiding users through your software and taking the journey together with them, you start fostering a relationship that is based on knowledge and micro-commitments.

 Customers shouldn’t churn simply because they didn’t get to know your software in the first place!